Herbert Theodore Milburn: Education and career

 Born in Cleveland, Tennessee, Milburn graduated from Chattanooga City High School in 1949.
-He received a Bachelor of Science degree from East Tennessee State University in 1953 and was in the United States Army Security Agency from 1953 to 1956.
+He attended University of Tennessee at Chattanooga and Boston University before receiving a Bachelor of Science degree in education from East Tennessee State University in 1953.
+He was in the United States Army for three years from 1953 to 1956 with the Signal Corps at Camp Gordon, Georgia and the Security agency.
 He received a Juris Doctor from the University of Tennessee College of Law in 1959, and was in private practice in Chattanooga, Tennessee from then until 1973.
 He was a judge on the Circuit Court of Hamilton County, Tennessee, Division III from 1973 to 1983.

 Federal judicial service

 Milburn was nominated by President Ronald Reagan on April 14, 1983, to a seat on the United States District Court for the Eastern District of Tennessee vacated by Judge Charles Gelbert Neese.
 He was confirmed by the United States Senate on June 6, 1983, and received commission on June 7, 1983.
 He served as Chief Judge from January 15, 1984 to October 9, 1984.
-His service terminated on October 9, 1984, due to elevation to the Sixth Circuit.
+His service terminated on October 9, 1984, due to elevation to the court of appeals.

 Milburn was nominated by President Reagan on September 6, 1984, to the United States Court of Appeals for the Sixth Circuit, to a new seat authorized by 98 Stat.
 333. He was confirmed by the Senate on October 3, 1984, and received commission on October 4, 1984.
 He assumed senior status due to a certified disability on July 1, 1996.
 His service terminated on April 1, 2016, due to death.